 What is the Small Claims limit in Alberta?

-As of August 1, 2023, the limit for the Alberta Court of Justice (Civil) is $100,000.
-This increased limit means more significant matters are being heard in this court, making professional service even more critical.
+As of August 1, 2023, the limit for the Alberta Court of Justice (Civil Division) — formerly known as the Provincial Court of Alberta — is $100,000.
+Claims exceeding this amount must be filed in the Alberta Court of King’s Bench.
+This increased limit means more significant matters are being heard in the Court of Justice, making professional service even more critical.

 Can I serve documents by email in Alberta?

-Generally, commencement documents (like a Statement of Claim) must be served personally.
-Electronic service (email/text) is usually only permitted if you have a specific court order allowing it (Substitutional Service) or if the other party’s lawyer has explicitly agreed to accept service electronically.
+Generally, commencement documents (such as a Statement of Claim or Civil Claim) must be served personally.
+Electronic service by email or text is usually only permitted if you have a specific court order allowing it, or if the other party’s lawyer has explicitly agreed to accept service electronically.
+If you need to explore alternative service methods, contact us and we can discuss your options.

-Click on a city below to contact our local office directly:
+Click on a city below to learn more about our services in that area: